frcode/python-ibmdb-wiki/APIs.md

     * password - The password with which you are connecting to the database.
 * user - The username with which you are connecting to the database.
 For uncataloged connections, you must pass an empty string.
 * password - The password with which you are connecting to the database.
 For uncataloged connections, you must pass an empty string.
-* options - An dictionary of connection options that affect the behavior of the connection:
+* options - A dict of connection options that affect the behavior of the connection:
     * `SQL_ATTR_AUTOCOMMIT`
         * `SQL_AUTOCOMMIT_ON` - AUTOCOMMIT is on
         * `SQL_AUTOCOMMIT_OFF` - AUTOCOMMIT is off